smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

   </tbody>
 </table>

-The EHR authorization server decides what `expires_in` value to assign to an access token and whether to issue a refresh token along with the access token.
+The EHR authorization server, in accordance with organizational policy, decides what `expires_in` value to assign to an access token and whether to issue a refresh token along with the access token.
 If the app receives a refresh token along with the access token, it can exchange this refresh token for a new access token when the current access token expires (see step 5 below).
 A refresh token should be bound to the same `client_id` and should contain the same set of claims as the access token with which it is associated.
 Apps SHOULD store tokens in app-specific storage locations only, not in system-wide-discoverable locations.

-Although token lifetimes are assigned in accordance with policies defined and enforced by the EHR authorization server, in general, access tokens SHOULD have a valid lifetime no greater than five minutes, and refresh tokens (if issued) SHOULD have a valid lifetime no greater than the length of the end-user’s session, for `online_access` refresh tokens, and two weeks or explicit revocation for `offline_access` refresh tokens.
-Confidential clients may be issued longer-lived tokens than public clients.
+The individual organization is responsible for defining the policy rules an EHR server enforces.
+In general, a reasonable policy for access tokens is to assign a lifetime of no greater than five minutes.
+A reasonable policy for refresh tokens (if issued) is to assign `online_access` tokens a lifetime no greater than the length of the end-user’s session, and to assign `offline_access` refresh tokens a time limit of two weeks.
+Some apps may require on-going `offline_access`, and if allowed by
+organizational policy and approved by the end-user, may be issued an offline_access refresh token for an indefinite period of time, or until the token is explicitly revoked.
+An organization may want to allow confidential clients to be issued longer-lived tokens than public clients.

 Depending upon applicable policy, access tokens and refresh tokens MAY be signed by the EHR authorization server using JSON Web Signature